Linda Perry: 1989–95: 4 Non Blondes

-1996–2010: solo career
+1996–1999: solo beginnings

-With the band in disarray and the recording contract unfulfilled, Interscope reluctantly allowed Perry to make a solo CD, dropping the rest of the band.
-Interscope insisted on choosing the album's producer; the production team selected was Bill Bottrell and members of the Tuesday Night Music Club, who had recently produced Sheryl Crow's debut.
-Released in 1996, In Flight was moody, mellow and, at times, dark, far removed from the 4 Non Blondes sound.
-The release received positive notices, but was a poor seller.
+Interscope retained Perry as a solo artist and assembled a production team for her debut album, including Kevin Gilbert, Bill Bottrell, and members of the Tuesday Night Music Club, who had recently produced Sheryl Crow's debut.
+Released in 1996, In Flight received positive reviews, but was a poor seller.
 Perry joined Red Fish, Blue Fish for her world tour, supporting such acts as The Who.
-She promoted her CD with her own funds, including an appearance on The Howard Stern Show, during which she participated in "lesbian dial-a-date" and performed her former band's only hit single, "What's Up?"
-Perry also hosted the 1997 and 1998 Bammies (Bay Area Music Awards).
+She promoted her CD with an appearance on The Howard Stern Show, during which she participated in "lesbian dial-a-date" and performed her former band's only hit single, "What's Up?"
+Perry also hosted the 1997 and 1998 Bay Area Music Awards, or "Bammies".

-In 1997, Perry produced a film, Pink as the Day She Was Born, featuring cameos by Les Claypool of Primus and comedian Margaret Cho.
-She also launched her own record label, Rockstar Records, for the primary purpose of releasing a CD of band Stone Fox.
-In addition, she signed another local San Francisco band, 2 Lane Blacktop.
-The year 1998 saw Perry appearing and performing on CNN as part of a special on music and the Internet—how independent artists are cutting out the major labels.
-In 1999, she released her second solo album on Rockstar Records, After Hours.
-For the rest of 1999, she opened for Bryan Adams, reuniting with 4 Non Blondes' bassist Christa Hillhouse, then toured behind After Hours, with Hillhouse and San Francisco-based drummer Claudia Page.